 It is absolutely preposterous that essays make up 100% of our grade on the PGCE program.
 Being able to write an essay is completely unrelated to whether or not you are an effective teacher.
 In fact, essay-writing is one of the few things that teachers are not expected to do in their endless pile of jobs.
 So why is the program so focused on writing essays?
 I would hazard a guess that this is because it will look good during Estyn inspection even though it is tipping already barely-surviving students over the edge and is mostly irrelevant.
 Nearly every student I’ve talked to has had a breakdown by this point because of the crushing workload.
 I have had several.

 I have talked to students who say they get up at 4am every morning to try and stay on top of the workload; others stay up til 2am every night.
 We joke about jumping off bridges, although it isn’t unheard of for teachers in the UK to do so.
-Fortunately I know better than to stay long enough to be driven to that point.
+In fact, the suicide rate of primary teachers in England is 42% higher than the national average according to figures taken between 2011 and 2015.
+Fortunately I know better than to stay in a career long enough to be driven to that point.

 Every teacher and fellow PGCE student I’ve talked to has agreed with most or all of what I have said here but have warned me to be careful who I talk to.
 I’m tired of being careful.